 How does Cardiorespiratory Endurance Affect Physical Fitness?

-You know that improving your cardio endurance will lead to better physical fitness.
+You know that improving your cardiorespiratory endurance will lead to better physical fitness.

 Do you think getting more fit is as remote as climbing Mount Kilimanjaro?